Revisiting Panel Data Discrete Choice Models with Lagged Dependent Variables: Introduction

 This paper revisits the distribution-free identification and estimation of model (\ref{model}).
 We show that the overlapping support restrictions required by \cite{honore-k} can be removed if $z_{it}$ is a free-varying covariate with full support.
-Our identification employs an ``identification at infinity'' strategy that is first studied in \cite {chamberlain1986asymptotic} and \cite{heckman-90}, and then applied in more recent work such as \cite{tamer2003incomplete}, \cite {bajari2010identification}, \cite{wan2014semiparametric}, and \cite {ouyang2020semiparametric}, among others.
-The combination of this strategy and \citeauthor{manski-87}'s (\citeyear{manski-87}) insight yields an estimator in the spirit of \citeauthor{honore-k}'s (\citeyear{honore-k}) conditional maximum score (MS) estimator but with no need to match observed covariates over time.
+Our identification employs an ``identification at infinity'' strategy, first introduced in \cite{chamberlain1986asymptotic} and \cite{heckman-90}, and then applied in more recent work such as \cite{tamer2003incomplete}, \cite{bajari2010identification}, \cite{wan2014semiparametric}, and \cite{ouyang2020semiparametric}, among others.
+The combination of this strategy and \citeauthor{manski-87}'s (\citeyear{manski-87}) insight yields an estimator in the spirit of \citeauthor{honore-k}'s (\citeyear{honore-k}) conditional maximum score (MS) estimator, but without the need to match observed covariates over time.
 As a result, our estimator can accommodate flexible time effects and escape from the curse of dimensionality, in contrast to \cite{honore-k}.
-Through extending \cite{KimPollard1990} and \cite {SeoOtsu2018}, we show that our estimator is consistent with a slower than cube-root-$n$ rate of convergence that is independent of the number of observed covariates and has a non-standard limiting distribution.
-The finite-sample performance and implementability of the proposed estimator are examined using simulated and real-world data.
+Through extending \cite{KimPollard1990} and \cite{SeoOtsu2018}, we demonstrate that our estimator converges at a rate slower than cube-root-$n$, is independent of the number of observed covariates, and has a non-standard limiting distribution.
+The asymptotics share similarities with those in \cite{honore-k} and \cite{OuyangYang2024binary}, with an important difference: the rate of convergence for our estimator depends on unknown factors, while the convergence rates of their estimators are known.
+We evaluate the finite-sample performance and implementability of our proposed estimator using both simulated and real-world data.

 The rest of this paper is organized as follows.
-Section \ref {sec:identification} establishes the identification of $\theta$, based on which, Section \ref{Sec:Estimation} provides an MS estimator.
-We then derive asymptotic properties of the proposed estimator in Section \ref {Sec:Asymptotics}.
+Section \ref{sec:identification} establishes the identification of $\theta$, which serves as the basis for the MS estimator presented in Section \ref{Sec:Estimation}.
+We then derive asymptotic properties of the proposed estimator in Section \ref{Sec:Asymptotics}.
 Results of Monte Carlo experiments are reported in Section \ref{sec_simulation}.
-We present an empirical illustration in Section \ref{sec_application} using the HILDA data.
-Lastly, Section \ref{Sec:Conlcusions} concludes the paper and briefly discusses some future research directions.
-Proofs and additional simulation results are collected in the \hyperref[appendix]{Supplementary Appendix}.
+We present an empirical illustration using the HILDA data in Section \ref{sec_application}.
+Finally, Section \ref{Sec:Conlcusions} concludes the paper with a brief discussion on possible future research directions.
+All proofs, supplementary discussions, and additional simulation results are included in the Supplementary Appendix.

 For ease of reference, we list the notations maintained throughout this paper here.